Digital tools that activate global tourism | ExBulletin

 The visibility provided through technology tools is for those in need of support to resume operations along the sector’s value chain, from new destinations around rural communities to advanced infrastructure development destinations.
 Opportunity.

-“We welcome innovative ideas and technologies that enable the creation of a global and regional innovation ecosystem aimed at accelerating the recovery of tourism for development,” said UNWTO Secretary-General Zlavporoli.
-Kashibiri said when he signed the agreement.
+“We welcome innovative ideas and technologies that enable the creation of a global and regional innovation ecosystem aimed at accelerating the recovery of tourism for development,” said UNWTO Secretary-General Zlav.
+Porori Kashibiri said when he signed the agreement.

 “Technology enhances enterprise productivity and resilience.
-Implementing digital solutions in line with new trends in the tourism sector to create differentiated, personalized and safe tourism products,” said Pablo Lpez, CEO of Must.
+Implementing digital solutions in line with new trends in the tourism sector to deliver differentiated, personalized and safe tourism products,” said Pablo Lopez, CEO of Must.
 It can be developed.
 It is more focused on behavioral patterns and the management of spaces that will undoubtedly contribute to the recovery of key activities throughout the economy. “

 Sources